Pearl River, New York: History

 In 1696, Pearl River was part of a larger piece of land known as the Kakiat Patent that was granted to Daniel Honan and Michael Hawdon.
 In 1713, the land was split into north and south plots.
 After the Revolutionary War, the land was further divided and sold.
 Pearl River was a piece of land made up of woods and swamps originally called Muddy Creek.

 In the early 1870s, the town was divided into five different parts: Middletown, Sickletown, Pascack, Muddy Brook, and Naurashaun.

 There are conflicting accounts on how Muddy Creek came to be named Pearl River.
 According to some historians, a town resident named Ves Bogert found small pearls in mussels that thrived in Muddy Brook and, upon hearing this, the wife of John Demarest, the president of the New Jersey and New York Railroad, suggested the name "Pearl River" to him.

 Another account is that the name change was made to make the station sound more appealing on railroad schedules.
 A third account is that Julius E. Braunsdorf wanted to enhance the hamlet's business image by renaming it Pearl River.
 In any event, there is no body of water near the hamlet called Pearl River; the most significant stream is Muddy Brook.

-Braunsdorf, an industrialist and German immigrant, purchased Muddy Creek in 1870.
+Julius E. Braunsdorf, an industrialist and German immigrant, purchased Muddy Creek in 1870.
 He donated a long strip of land through the center of his property to the New Jersey and New York Railroad to enable it to bring an extension of the line from Hillsdale, New Jersey north to Nanuet.

 Braunsdorf was the "Father of Pearl River" and established Aetna Sewing Machine Company to produce his patented home sewing machine in 1872.
 Later that year the first post office was established in the hamlet and from then on it was known as Pearl River.

 Braunsdorf invented and manufactured the carbon-arc light bulb in 1873, six years before Thomas Edison's carbonized filament version.
 It was installed and used on ships in New York harbor for loading and unloading operations.
 He also designed generators, one of which powered the first incandescent electric lights, which he also invented, in the nation's capital.

 When Braunsdorf designed the street layout, the only existing streets were Pearl Street and Washington Avenue.
 He drew a wide main street through the middle of town and called it Central Avenue.
 Parallel to Central Avenue he drew Franklin, after his hero, Benjamin Franklin.
 To connect Washington, Central, and Franklin he drew three streets and named them William, John and Henry, after his sons.